wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/07-test-custom-connector.md

 In the last exercise you created a custom connector for your Power Apps app.
 Now, you will test the connector through this exercise.

 > [!NOTE]
-> To complete this exercise, you may need to sign up for the [Power Apps Community Plan][pa cp].
+> Power Apps requires either an Microsoft 365 license or a free trial.
+Learn more about your licensing options.
+[Microsoft products include Microsoft Power Apps and Power Automate][pa pricing].

-## Test Custom Connector ##
+## Test the custom connector ##

-1. You may want to test your custom connector whether it works as expected or not.
-Go to the `Custom Connectors` menu on the left-hand side and click the `🖋` button on the right-hand side.
+1. To test whether your custom connector works as expected or not, go to the `Custom Connectors` menu on the left-hand side and click the `🖋` button on the right-hand side.

     ![Update Custom Connector][image-01]